hugozap/volare-engine/volare_engine_layout/docs/JSONL Document components.md

-# JSONL Diagram Specification (high level document components)
+# JSONL Document components Specification (high level document components)

 These components are higher level elements used to present information with good typography and spacing settings.

 ## document

-the root document container,
+the root document container
+**Always use the `document` element as the root**

 attributes
 - header_id (optional)